top of page

 amore workshop2_edited.jpg

-THREE CORE PROGRAMS
+THE CORE PROGRAMS

-1. Equine-Assisted Psychotherapy & Learning (EAP/L)
+1. Clinical Partnerships for Equine-Assisted Psychotherapy & Learning (EAP/L)

-2. Pursuit of Harmony – Youth Program
+2. Pursuit of Harmony for Youth & School

 How It Works